Quilombola: Area and demographics

 According to Sue Branford and Maurício Torres, only 219 of the 2,926 Quilombos had land titles as of 2018.
-Afro-Brazilians (only a small minority of whom are Quilombo residents) number around 15 million and as a group are among poorest in Brazil, with a poverty rate of around 75 percent among quilombolas, compared to 25.4 percent in the general population, government data shows.
+Afro-Brazilians (only a small minority of whom are Quilombo residents) number around 15 million and as a group are among poorest in Brazil, with a poverty rate of around 75 percent among Quilombolas, compared to 25.4 percent in the general population, government data shows.
 Quilombola land titles are recognized in 20 out of 27 federative units, with none yet being recognized in Acre, Amazonas, Espírito Santo, Mato Grosso, Paraíba, Roraima or the Federal District.

 Opposition and challenges

 Though quilombola land rights are secured by the STF for now, the communities still face many obstacles today, like the constitutional amendment PEC 215, which has often been proposed in Congress.
 Currently, the executive branch in Brazil has power to demarcate quilombola territories.
 PEC 215, if passed, would have given Congress exclusive authority to oversee demarcation of indigenous land.
 The constitutional amendment would also give Congress power over land which has already been approved for demarcation.
-PEC 215 could potentially take away land titles from 219 quilombolas.
+PEC 215 could potentially take away land titles from 219 Quilombolas.

 1988 Constitution: Article 68

 The national black movement and the black rural communities in the northern regions of Pará and Maranhão gathered political momentum throughout the 1980s and succeeded in having quilombola land rights introduced into the 1988 Constitution in the form of Article 68.
 Regional and national organisations working to fight racial discrimination formed an alliance in 1986 that played an important role in the grassroots political action that resulted in Article 68.
 Black militants across Brazil demanded reparation and the recognition of the detrimental effects of slavery, including preventing black communities from accessing land.
 The Black Movement explicitly decided to make land central to their political agenda during the constitutional debates.
 They capitalised on the perception that there were very few quilombos and that it would thus be mainly a symbolic gesture in order to get it into the Constitution.
-It was assumed that any community would have to prove its direct descent from a runaway slave settlement.
+It was assumed that any community would have to prove its direct descent from a runaway enslaved peoples settlement.

 Black federal representative Benedita da Silva was the main proponent in Congress of the inclusion of quilombo land rights in the new Constitution, which was drawn up after Brazil's military dictatorship ended in 1986.
 Article 68 stated that "definitive ownership will be recognized, and the respective title will be issued by the State, to those descendants of the maroon communities occupying their lands."
 Quilombo members cannot be legally evicted, except by the federal government (which has challenged at least two certified quilombos: Rio dos Macacos whose claims overlapped a Navy base and Alcântara where a space station has been built).
-The inclusion of quilombo communities in the Constitution was the first recognisable government action towards the reparation of historical injustice against slave descendants.
+The inclusion of quilombo communities in the Constitution was the first recognisable government action towards the reparation of historical injustice against enslaved descendants.